 Alberta Artistic Swimming is committed to providing a safe training environment to all participants.
 This includes providing access to information about concussion education & management, anti-doping and responsible coaching, as well as giving access to Canada Artistic Swimming’s independent Safe Sport Officer, who can guide an individual through the Canada Artistic Swimming and Alberta Artistic Swimming complaint process or explore other options..

 In addition, Alberta Artistic Swimming has several governing policies related to safe sport, which can all be accessed through our Governance and Rules page.
+Further information, including a link to Respect in Sport can be found on CAS’S Safe Sport Page.

 Canadian Sport HELPline